 - More than 20 billion devices (e.g. phones, PCs, servers, IoT devices, ATMs, etc.) will need their software upgraded to the new PQC standards for both key exchange and digital signatures, plus additional upgrades to hardware/devices used in “far horizon” products, such as cars, planes, ships, etc.

-Jack D. Hidary, CEO of SandboxAQ, author and expert on quantum technologies, as well as other cyber experts at SandboxAQ including Carlos Aguilar, Marc Manzano, David Joseph and others who can provide commentary on SNDL and emerging quantum threats, the significance of the new NIST protocols, examples of vulnerable industries and possible outcomes, the PQC migration process and timeline, and more.
+Jack D. Hidary, CEO of SandboxAQ, author and expert on quantum technologies, as well as other cyber experts at SandboxAQ including Carlos Aguilar, Marc Manzano and David Joseph, can provide commentary on SNDL, emerging quantum threats, the PQC migration process and more.